 Another service area, the CDMO Business, which accounts for approximately 20% of consolidated sales, is a business that requires capital investment, while operating income is impacted by plant equipment operation rates.
 CMIC has been conducting consignmentbased production of long-listed drugs, however, having felt the impact of the government's policy to promote generic drugs, we currently seek to enhance operation rates by expanding consignment-based production.
-In the fiscal year ended September 30, 2019, we opened a new injection drug manufacturing building at the Ashikaga Plant that will produce antibody drugs, anticancer drugs and other products in a strategic approach to increasing the capture of contracts.
-In June 2019, CMIC CMO NISHINE began operations and is now expanding production capacity for the solid formulations that surface as their mainstay formulations.
-Although depreciation will be incurred following the start of operations at the Ashikaga Plant's new injection drug manufacturing building, we are now moving forward on the production of pharmaceuticals in the development stage and trial production of new consignment products, and we can anticipate a return to profitability in the medium term.
+The new injection drug manufacturing building at the Ashikaga Plant, which manufactures injections such as antibody drugs and anti-cancer drugs, has won an order for a large-scale project that will commence operations in the fiscal year ending September 2022 for which preparations for full-scale operations are underway.
+The US plant decided to relocate from its current facility, discontinue production and is focusing efforts on the launch a new manufacturing facility.
+Although the new injection drug manufacturing building at the Ashikaga plant had not been in full-scale operations and depreciation and other expenses have been borne up to now, we are moving forward on the production of pharmaceuticals in the development stage and trial production of new consignment products, and we can anticipate a return to profitability in the medium term.

 The Healthcare Business accounts for approximately 10% of consolidated sales and has an operating margin of roughly 10%.
 The primary focus of this business is on our operations to support clinical trials for medical institutions, specifically, this is driven by the Site Management Organization (SMO).
 Market growth has peaked, however, and this means that in addition to increasing business efficiency, we have set our sights on expanding consignments in our clinical trial support business by bolstering collaboration with leading medical institutions and increasing market share through M&A and other initiatives.
 Moreover, in our mid-term management plan, we have raised "creation of healthcare business" as key theme for the Group and we will continue to make advance investments to launch new businesses.
-In the fiscal year ended September 30, 2019, we launched "SelCheck," a self-screening service that will contribute to the early detection of disease and to the prevention of disease aggravation, as well as "harmo," an electronic prescription record service.
+In the fiscal year ended September 30, 2019, we launched "SelCheck," a self-screening service that will contribute to the early detection of disease and to the prevention of disease aggravation, as well as "harmo®," an electronic prescription record service.
 We are also working to strengthen our patient support programs, including those for improving drug administration adherence, and to create health support businesses that utilize technology.

 A large proportion of the IPM Business is the development and sale of orphan drugs for rare diseases, including those drugs that we have produced in-house.
 The IPM Business works within the CMIC Group, which is basically focused on the consignment business, and together with the subsidiary OrphanPacific that functions as a pharmaceutical company, we expect it to contribute to the expansion of business opportunities.
 For example, this business is capable of responding to the detailed needs of pharmaceutical makers that might wish to hand off the manufacture of a drug on account of low sales volumes, or to support overseas-based pharmaceutical companies with no presence in Japan that seek to sell just a single drug product.
 Although the pharmaceutical company OrphanPacific incurs a certain amount of overhead costs, including those for deploying its three-tiered manufacturing and sales structure, we have established an outlook for profitability.
-This business offers reduced recurring costs and overseas-based pharmaceutical companies with support services and other solutions that rival companies do not provide.
+This business offers reduced recurring costs and overseasbased pharmaceutical companies with support services and other solutions that rival companies do not provide.